wiserim/Skew/README.md

 * can be used standalone and with jQuery,
 * responsiveness - breakpoints definition,
 * debouncing (optional),
-* cross-browser - supports IE9+ and modern browsers.
+* cross-browser - supports IE9+ and modern browsers,
+* lightweight - < 3kB minified.

 ## Getting started
 Before closing <body> tag add: